Menu

 Traffic Cameras

-In almost every case the registered owner is responsible for paying the ticket, even if they were not driving.
-However, because there is no finding concerning who was driving, the registered owner will not lose points under the Safe Driver Recognition Program.
+In almost every case, the registered owner is responsible for paying the ticket, even if they were not driving.
+Because of this, however, the registered owner will not lose points under the Safe Driver Recognition Program for these types of offences.

-If you are in a car crash that is your fault you will have to pay the deductible.
-SGI will decide who was at-fault for the accident.
+If you are in a collision that is your fault, you will have to pay the deductible.
+SGI will decide who was at fault for the accident.
 SGI considers a number of factors when making this decision.
 These include whether any driver involved was not following the rules of the road as well as what the police and any other witnesses report.
-If you disagree with the decision you can ask to talk to your adjustor’s supervisor.
+If you disagree with the decision, you can ask to talk to your adjustor’s supervisor.
 If you still are not satisfied you can take the other driver to Small Claims Court.

-• give the other driver your name, address, driver’s licence number and licence plate number and get this same information from them
+• Give the other driver your name, address, driver’s licence number and licence plate number.
+Get this same information from them.

-• get the names and addresses of any witnesses – information from others can be very important in deciding who caused the accident
+• Get the names and addresses of any witnesses.
+Information from others can be very important in deciding who caused the collision.

 • anyone is hurt